Anyon Dispersion in Aharonov-Casher Bands and Implications for Twisted MoTe${}_2$: Supplementary numerics

 Compared to the value we extracted from fitting weak field result: $O_{\v{\alpha}}=0.0371 ± 0.0006$, $O_{\v{\alpha}}^{*}$ is very close.
 However, we can see from FIG.~\ref{fig:rhor2} (b). that because the $rJ_0(|\bb|r)$ is highly oscillating, the integral value changes \emph{a lot} as a function of the cutoff radius $r_c$.
 So the value extracted $O_{\v{\alpha}}^{*}$ can be quite misleading.

 We see that the real space inversion result has relatively large noise, reasons are the following: (i).
-The highly oscillating function $rJ_0(|\bb|r)$ in the integrand makes the numerical integration really unstable. (ii).
-The Fourier mode in real space $\delta\rho_{\bb}$ is in magnitude really small but corresponds to relatively large momenta $\bb=\bb_i$, where $e^{q\bb^2/4}\approx231$ gives a magnification in noise.
+The highly oscillating function $rJ_0(|\bb|r)$ in the integrand makes the numerical integration extremely unstable. (ii).
+The Fourier mode in real space $\delta\rho_{\bb}$ is in magnitude small but corresponds to relatively large momentum $\bb=\bb_i$, where $e^{q\bb^2/4}\approx231$ gives a magnification in noise.

 To resolve the numerical integration instability, one can in principle choose an ansatz to expand the charge density profile in a set of basis functions $\rho(\br)=\sum_{i}c_{i}\rho_{i}(\br)$ and perform analytical integral for each term.
 However, the instability still emerges from the choice of the ansatz.
 Unless we know exactly the correct basis for quasihole density profile, extracting the Fourier mode remains elusive.